 3. Microfiber Brush/Cloth

 Next on the materials list is a microfiber car wash brush or cloth.
 This is used to sweep dust and dirt from the surface of your car.
 To make sure there are no stretches, they should be made of soft microfiber.
 It is best to get hand-washable ones so any post-cleaning is less tedious.
+Read now here to learn more about how to hand wash your car in 6 simple steps.

 If you have the budget, consider ones with adjustable or scalable pole handles to make maneuvering easy.
 Brushes are better to work with, but otherwise, you can also get a microfiber cloth.